 Bus Driver Jim has been an eclectic computer programmer and photographer since the early seventies.
 A recent twenty year stint in the transportation industry has earned him the handle and this blog is a documentary of his life and travels.

-A dedicated IP (Internet Protocol) is a unique Internet address dedicated exclusively to a single hosted account, in my case tetoncode.com which is the main account for all of my domains, including this blog.
+A dedicated IP (Internet Protocol) is a unique Internet address dedicated exclusively to a single hosted account.
 The only reason I had it was because I could.
 It was also costing me $30 a year and I wasn’t using it!
 (Did I get you back Betty?)

 Unfortunately, these web address’s live in a world of propagation, which means that any changes you make have to work their way around to all the servers in the world.
 It’s an amazing process but it means my stuff is down for a bit.
 Maybe viagra would help?